PPDBTeam6-2023-2024/Solarin/docs/game_explanation/trading.md

 Others their trade offers can be accepted using the green accept button.
 When your own offer is canceled your offered resources will be refunded.
 When a trade offer is accepted, the resources will be exchanged.
+When a user does not have the resources to accept the offer, no accept button will appear.

 Users can also create trade offers.
 Among the resources a 'PLUS' icon appears. <br>![alt text](../images/add_trade_icon.png)